coder/terraform-provider-coder/docs/resources/app.md

 ### Optional

 - `command` (String) A command to run in a terminal opening this app.
 In the web, this will open in a new tab.
 In the CLI, this will SSH and execute the command.
+Either "command" or "target" may be specified, but not both.
 - `icon` (String) A URL to an icon that will display in the dashboard.
 View built-in icons here: https://github.com/coder/coder/tree/main/site/static/icons.
 Use a built-in icon with `data.coder_workspace.me.access_url + "/icons/<path>"`.
 - `id` (String) The ID of this resource.
 - `name` (String) A display name to identify the app.
 - `target` (String) A URL to be proxied to from inside the workspace.
+Either "command" or "target" may be specified, but not both.